jingcao33/Trending-Youtube-Videos/README.md

 ### Average Views per Day Over 6 Months
 The lollipop chart is also a result of D3.
 We also use axis and coordinates to determine the circle's position.
 We combined lines and circles to appear as a lollipop.
 To achieve the animation, we use 0 as orginal x coordinate, and then use transition function with duration and set new coordinate.
+We also add tooltips for each lollipop, when you hover over the circle, the concrete data of Average Views per Day will appear.

-Referenece:
+### Referenece:
 Trending YouTube Video Statistics.
 Mitchell J. 2019.
 Retrived from https://www.kaggle.com/datasnaek/youtube-new. https://www.d3-graph-gallery.com/index.html